Secrets to a Healthy Heart

 The truth about side effects — and how to get more out of these cholesterol-lowering medications

-En español | You know high cholesterol is not a good thing.
-But just how dangerous it can be was driven home in a recent study in the Journal of the American Heart Association.
-Scientists following 3,875 adults for 35 years found that those with long exposure to high LDL cholesterol had five times the rate of cardiovascular disease and four times the mortality of individuals with optimal LDL levels.
+You know high cholesterol is not a good thing.
+But just how dangerous it can be was driven home in a 2019 study in the Journal of the American Heart Association.
+Scientists following 3,875 adults for 35 years found that those with long exposure to high LDL cholesterol — often called “bad” cholesterol — had five times the rate of cardiovascular disease and four times the mortality of individuals with optimal LDL levels.

-Some of the hesitation comes from potential side effects, which many doctors say have been overblown.
-Here's a closer look at common concerns with statins like atorvastatin (Lipitor), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor) — and when you need to worry, or not.
+Some of the hesitation comes from concerns about potential side effects, which many doctors say have been overblown.
+Here’s a closer look at common concerns with statins like atorvastatin (Lipitor), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor) — and when you need to worry, or not.

 CONCERN: Statins can have a lot of side effects, including muscle pain, digestive problems and liver damage.

-A recent study reported in The New England Journal of Medicine in November 2020 found evidence for this idea.
-Researchers conducted a blinded trial of statins versus a placebo, or no treatment, among 60 patients who abandoned statins because they had what they judged to be serious side effects.
+study reported in The New England Journal of Medicine in November 2020 found evidence for this idea.
+Researchers conducted a blinded trial of statins versus a placebo, or no treatment, among 60 patients who had abandoned statins because they had what they judged to be serious side effects.
 In patients who discontinued statin therapy because of side effects, 90 percent of the symptoms caused by the statins were also caused by the placebo.

-When patients complain of muscle problems Blumenthal often stops their medication for a bit and then restarts it to see if it is still intolerable.
+When patients complain of muscle problems, Blumenthal often stops their medication for a bit and then restarts it to see if it is still intolerable.
 Some patients will do better taking statins every other day, or at a lower dose, he says.

 Liver issues are another reported side effect of statins.
 Lloyd-Jones says that this problem occurs in patients who already have fatty liver, a metabolic disorder that causes fat buildup in the liver.
 Rarely do patients get earlier, mild liver inflammation from statins, he says.